YosefKahlon/DevOps-Linux/week8/Azure Infrastructure.md

 ```bash
 az vm create --resource-group DevOps --name myVM --image Ubuntu2204 --admin-username azureuser --generate-ssh-keys
 ```
-Here'''s an explanation of the parameters used in this command:

 -   `--resource-group DevOps`: This specifies that the VM will be created in the `DevOps` resource group we created earlier.
 -   `--name myVM`: This sets the name of the virtual machine to `myVM`.
 -   `--image Ubuntu2204`: This specifies the operating system image for the VM.
 In this case, it'''s Ubuntu 22.04 LTS.
 You can find other images using `az vm image list --output table`.